CigarsSmoker/Clone/Rules-syntax.md

 For both source and destination, matching is hierarchical: a rule for a domain will be matched by all subdomains (except if another rule match for the subdomain).

+##### Order of precedence

+General principle: more specific rule overrides less specific rule.
+Precedence is defined in `evaluateCellZXY` method (see [matrix.js](https://github.com/gorhill/uMatrix/blob/master/src/js/matrix.js)).

+Priority order is following: matrix-off > srcHostname > desHostname > type

+The order of rules doesn't matter.
+It is undefined what the rule will have effect among the rules with the same priority.

 ##### Examples of rules

 Forbid all requests to `facebook.net`, but allow all net requests of any type to `facebook.net` only when they are made from within `facebook.com` context: